Reconstruction & Social Development

-The central objective of the IFP’s reconstruction and social development policy is to improve the quality of life of all South Africans and in particular, those sections of the community which fall into the categories of the poor, unskilled, unemployed and undeserved.
+The central objective of the IFP’s reconstruction and social development policy is to improve the quality of life of all South Africans and in particular, those sections of the community that fall into the categories of the poor, unskilled, unemployed and underserved.
 The policy integrates the reconstruction and development process with community development.

 The reconstruction and social development policy is underpinned by the following important principles: